-\1\The DoR must identify, assist, and provide, as applicable, all permits, approvals, and fees required for the design and construction of the new project from Federal, state and local regulatory authorities or overseas equivalent.
+The Designer of Record must identify and obtain all permits required by federal, state, and local regulatory agencies or overseas equivalent.
 The Civil Engineering Designer of Record must be a Professional Civil Engineer experienced and licensed; licensure in the location of the project may be required to obtain permits and approvals.
-For new water treatment systems, rehabilitation or replacement of existing water treatment systems to water treatment systems, coordinate with the Safe Drinking Water Act primacy agency, as applicable, to determine primacy agency requirements.
-In the United States and its territories and possessions the Government will review plans for acceptability.
-In locations outside of the United States and its territories and possessions with Host Nation agreements, follow design approval procedure as directed in project scope and by Government Project Manager.
-In areas outside of the United States and its territories and possessions without Host Nation agreements, the Government will review and approve plans for compliance.
+Recommend coordination with SDWA primacy agency on any construction and/or modification to public water systems as applicable under primacy agency requirements.
+In CONUS locations the Government will review for acceptability plans for new water treatment systems or rehabilitation/replacement of existing water treatment systems.
+In OCONUS locations with Host nation agreements, follow design approval procedure as directed in project scope and by Government will review and approve plans for new water treatment systems or rehabilitation/replacement of existing water treatment systems systems or rehabilitation/replacement of existing water treatment systems.